How to Set Up a Shopify Store — Step-by-Step Guide for Makers (2026)

-Shopify is a popular platform for creating e-commerce stores, and by following the right steps and utilizing the right tools, you can set up a Shopify store that not only showcases your products to the right customers, but also helps you to maximize profits.
+Shopify is a popular platform for creating e-commerce stores, and by following the right steps and using the right tools, you can set up a Shopify store that not only showcases your products to the right customers, but also helps you to maximize profits.

 Firstly, why Shopify?
 Of the many e-commerce platforms available, Shopify offers some of the best features for businesses both big and small.